SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/editor.md

 ### Global menu

 From the global menu, you can preview, undo or repeat actions, and se how the message looks on desktop or mobile.
-This menu is always displayed at the bottom left in the content area (see [Edit message content – overview][9]).
+This menu is always displayed at the bottom left in the content area.

 | Icon | Name | Function |
 |:-:|---|---|